Cahmoraes/Monad-Maybe/readme.md

 # Motivation

-This package creates Maybe Monads to work with values that may or may not exist.
+This package creates Maybe Monad to work with values that may or may not exist.

 ## Usage